AlfaazPlus/QuranApp/CONTRIBUTING.md

        Example: `<reference chapter="2" verses="1,5,29">2:1,5,29</reference>`.
 This means that the reference is to chapter 1, verses 1, 5, and 29.

 ## Recitations
-You can provide free api links to recitations.
+You can provide free api links to recitations similar to [available_recitations_info.json](https://github.com/AlfaazPlus/QuranApp/blob/master/inventory/recitations/available_recitations_info.json).

 ## App Translations
 If you would like to translate the app in your language, you may do so by visiting this [link](https://hosted.weblate.org/projects/QuranApp/#languages).